 2. Use Walgreens and CVS rewards to buy notebooks and pencils.

-You most likely have that one drugstore you use for your personal care items, but you should also be checking out their school and office supplies section too!
+You most likely have that one drugstore you use for your personal care items, but make sure to check out their school and office supplies section too!
 And I recommend visiting all the drugstores as their sales and store coupons differ.

 The best way to earn a discount is by doing moneymaker deals at KCL.
 Moneymakers are deeply-discounted items you’ll use coupons to buy.
 And since you’ll also earn rewards points that act like store cash, it’s like you’re making money.

 At some stores, like Walgreens, they’ll actually give you money back!
 Then use the “store cash” — Register Rewards (Walgreens) or ExtraBucks (CVS) — to buy your back-to-school supplies!

-3. Grab cheap school supplies like pens and glue from Five Below.
+3. Grab discount school supplies like pens, notebooks, and glue from Five Below.

 Five Below puts some school supplies sales to shame.
 They’ve got all the standards like glue, notebooks, pens, and erasers for $1 – $5.
 Most stores even have locker decorating essentials and travel-size lotion bottles and sanitizer wipes — perfect for school.

-But their absolute best deal? $5 backpacks.
+But their absolute best deal?
+Five dollar backpacks.
 Definitely check them out before you go back-to-school shopping.